elegantchaos/Novy/README.md

 With complicated templates (such as Xcode projects), it is useful to be able to open the actual template, modify it, and save it again - so that the template itself can be improved over time.
 The original dellimiters that I tried broke the parsing of the XML that Xcode uses (for things like the `xcworkspacedata` files), meaning that Xcode wouldn't open the template.

 This was annoying, so I've chosen to use placeholder delimiters which are just ascii text: `xXx`.
 If your variable is called `foo`, the placeholder will be `xXxfooxXx`.
 Whilst this is a little hard to read, it has the advantage of working everywhere that text works.
+It also generally doesn't break the naming rules for things like variable or function names in programming languages.

-XML or JSON that includes placeholders will still parse.
-Source code that includes placeholders will generally still compile.
+This means that XML or JSON that includes placeholders will still parse, and source code that includes placeholders will generally still compile.

 I think this is worth having.

 ### Importing